git719/az/README.md

 This version is non-interactive and therefore requires the registered app with necessary privileges that is mentioned above.

 ### azspauth
-Reads and updates a Service Principal oAuth2PermissionGrants.
+Reads and updates a Service Principal's oAuth2PermissionGrants.

 ```
 azspauth Azure SP API permissions utility v1